troycomi/bed_vcf_match/README.md

 2. Start position
 3. End position
 4. Number of entries in the modern VCF within this region.
-5. Number of derived variants within the region
+5. Number of derived variants within the region for a haplotype
-6. Number of derived variants in the modern VCF joined with archaic
+6. Number of derived variants in the modern VCF joined with archaic.
+Intersection of sites, not necessarily matching variants.
-7. Number of derived variants in the archaic VCF within the region
+7. Number of derived variants in the archaic VCF within the region (number of alleles/2)
 8. Number of derived variants in archaic which match a derived variant in the modern vcf.